8ta4/pun/DONTREADME.md

 > Does `pun` aim to generate more than one pun?

 Yep!
 The tool tries to give you multiple puns for your content.
 This is super helpful when you're jumping into comment threads.
-You'll have different puns ready for different replies without recycling the same one.
+You'll have a whole barrel of puns ready for different replies without recycling the same one.

 ### Latency